-Book on South Indian jewellery
+Book on south Indian jewellery

-Titled ‘Bejewelled Past’, it has been authored by Usha R Balakrishnan, a scholar of Indian art and culture and historian of Indian jewellery.
-The 289-pager is compiled and published by Vinod Hayagriv, managing director and director of C Krishniah Chetty Group.
+Titled ‘Bejewelled Past’, it has been authored by Usha R Balakrishnan, a scholar of Indian art and culture, and historian of Indian jewellery.
+The 289-pager is compiled and published by Vinod Hayagriv, director of C Krishniah Chetty Group.

+The book chronicles the history of south Indian jewellery and also their craftsmanship and trade through ages.

 The profits from the book sale will go towards supporting the education of the girl child, he points out.